 - La besace pour transporter ses effets

-- Joys of AirBnB – I know Airbnb is not always regarded as a good thing, especially in tourist-y cities where the abundance of AirBnB properties is actually starting to change the nature of neighbourhoods, because so many people are AirBnB-ing their places rather than renting it to locals, but in its purest form it’s a fantastic idea and this week I have really benefited from it.
-From Claudia and Bruno who made me so unbelievably welcome, did my washing and invited me to join their evening meal to Nadia and Jean-René who welcomed me with Russian delicacies and afternoon tea, and who stated that they looked after their guests well; after all you never knew if it was Christ who was visiting…I have had the most wonderful exchanges and conversations and I thank all of them from the bottom of my heart
+- Joys of AirBnB – I know Airbnb is not always regarded as a good thing, especially in tourist-y cities where the abundance of AirBnB properties is actually starting to change the nature of neighbourhoods, because so many people are AirBnB-ing their places rather than renting them to locals, but in its purest form it’s a fantastic idea and this week I have really benefited from it.
+From Claudia and Bruno who made me so unbelievably welcome, did my washing and invited me to join their evening meal, to Nadia and her mum, (& Jean-René) who welcomed me with Russian delicacies and afternoon tea, and who stated that they looked after their guests well; after all, you never knew if it was Christ who was visiting…I have had the most wonderful exchanges and conversations, and I thank all of them from the bottom of my heart

 - The pilgrim’s violin really came into its own this week.
 Everyone falls in love with it because of the way it looks, and it has been a great source of conversation and connection with all my hosts.
-It’s been such a privilege to play for them and my repertoire of unaccompanied Bach, Biber, Irish and English fiddle tunes generally entrances and pleases people.
-Then inevitably I get asked questions about violins and strings etc. and a lovely, though slightly hilarious, chat with my crazy French ensues.
+It’s been such a privilege to play for them and my repertoire of unaccompanied Bach, Biber, Irish and English fiddle tunes has entranced and pleased people.
+Then, inevitably, I get asked questions about violins and strings etc. and a lovely, though slightly hilarious, chat with my crazy French ensues.
 My vocabulary is definitely expanding though!
-So Pilgrim’s violin = a definite hit & thank you, Finn, for doing such a great job of making it!
+So Pilgrim’s violin = a definite hit; thank you, Finn, for doing such a great job of making it!

-- Observing farmers at work – sprinkler systems everywhere, high-tech tent ‘thingys’ on wheels set up to protect the pickers and the weeders, complete with solar panels to produce electricity (and cooling I suppose) I even saw them using drones to check the crops
+- Observing farmers at work – sprinkler systems everywhere, high-tech tent ‘thingys’ on wheels set up to protect the pickers and the weeders, complete with solar panels to produce electricity (and air- conditioning I suppose) – I even saw them using drones to check the crops

 - The joys of getting stamps in the crédentiale!
-Most gîte etapes are used to this stamp-getting scenario, but when you stay AirBnB, you need to go to the mayors office to get one.
-First I explain I am “une Pèlerine de la Via Francigena” which is often met with confusion, and then once they understand and have found the stamp, I then produce TWO crédentiales and explain, with as much gravity as I can muster, that one is for me and the other is for my violin.
-(PS this is my eldest son’s fault as he thought the violin should take over his credential when he went back to the UK) At this point they give you a very special look which has two variants – incredulity mixed with pity and incredulity mixed with admiration.
+Most gîte etapes are used to this stamp-getting scenario, but when you stay AirBnB, you need to go to the Mairie (mayors office) to get one.
+First, I explain I am “une Pèlerine de la Via Francigena” which is often met with confusion, and then once they understand and have found the town/village stamp, I then produce TWO crédentiales and explain, with as much gravity as I can muster, that one is for me and the other is for my violin.
+(PS this is my eldest son’s fault as he thought the violin should take over his credential when he went back to the UK).
+At this point they give you a very special look which has two variants – incredulity mixed with pity and incredulity mixed with admiration.
 I prefer the latter but often receive the former!